This section has been produced to provide you with a range of helpful and supportive links to assist you on your learner journey.

 - Student support – financial support offered by the WEA to support students on their learning journey

-1. Information Advice and Guidance
+2. Information Advice and Guidance (IAG)

 Useful links to find out more about the WEA courses and gain some careers guidance.

-The WEA aims to support students to you to achieve your aspirations and helping you to reach your goals relating to one (or more) of the following: education, a new career, progression to other course, promotion at work or personal and professional development.
+The WEA aims to support students to you to achieve your aspirations and helping you to reach your goals relating to one (or more) of the following: education, a new career, progression to other courses, promotion at work or personal and professional development.

-- Information Advice and Guidance about planning and choosing your career
+- Planning and choosing your career

 Receiving IAG can offer students a range of specialist support which includes: